N3om/VMs/README.md

-# Virtual Machine - Explanation and Guide
+# Virtual Machines - Explanation and Guide

 In this document, you can find:
     What is a Virtual Machine?